Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 Another advantage of choropleth maps is that they provide geographical information, which can be useful to investigate clustering patterns of the virus.

-*Note*: use the `play` button to start the animation of the map, the animation frame corresponds to the date of death tolls.
+*Note*: use the `play` button to start the animation of the map, the animation frame corresponds to a single day.

 ## Global deaths Choropleth map